OldDigibox/sky-web-epg/README.md

 version of the Sky+ EPG, version `5.08.6`.
 ![screenshot](www/Capture.PNG)

-## What channel listing is this based on?
-London SD.
+# Time-based background music
+As well as simulate the iconic "EPG Background Audio," (which you can access via SERVICES > SYSTEM SETUP > SOUND SETTINGS) we have innovated and put in place time-based EPG Music sets!
+1. At 12-6 AM, the 'Early Morning' set plays
+2. At 6 AM-12 PM, the 'Morning' set plays
+3. At 12-6 PM, the 'Daytime' set plays
+4. At 6-8 PM, the 'Sunset' set plays
+5. At 8-10 PM, the 'Primetime' set plays
+6. At 10 PM-12 AM, the 'Nightclub' set plays

 # Sky Web EPG is now in "LTS" state
-Old Digibox considers Sky Web EPG to be complete, and therefore PRs will be switched off; however, should there be a bug which breaks the functionality of the site, it will still be fixed.
+Old Digibox considers Sky Web EPG to be complete; however, should there be a bug which breaks the functionality of the site, it will still be fixed.
 No new features or enhancements will be made.